 An Australian study[i] surveyed almost 2700 people with asthma and found nearly 40% only used a blue reliever puffer, treating their obvious symptoms but not the underlying cause and 1 in 4 of these people needed urgent treatment for their condition in the previous year.

 Reliever only treatment means you are only addressing your immediate asthma symptoms, and not dealing with what is causing them (the underlying inflammation).
 This means your airways are more likely to react to triggers and are not protected from the increased risk of an asthma attack.

-Frequent use of your reliever (more than 2 days per week) is as sign of poorly controlled asthma and using 3 or more blue/grey reliever canisters in 12 months is associated with an increased risk of asthma attack.
+Frequent use of your reliever (more than 2 times per month) is a sign of poorly controlled asthma and using 3 or more blue/grey reliever canisters in 12 months is associated with an increased risk of an asthma attack.

 How controlled is your asthma?

 Poor asthma control (frequent symptoms and/or attacks) is a common problem in both adults and children.
 Research has found that for almost half of people with asthma, there is a gap between the potential control of their asthma symptoms and the level of control they currently experience. [ii]

 What does good asthma control look like?

 Most people with asthma can achieve good asthma control.
 This means that you:

 - Have asthma symptoms on no more than two days a week